 Time is Crucial

-When calculating how much money they can save by doing a job yourself, many do-it-yourselfers overlook the value of their own time.
-Even if you're working on your DIY project after-hours, it's still a good idea to estimate how long it will take.
+When calculating how much money they can save by doing a job themselves, many do-it-yourselfers overlook the value of their own time.
+Even if you're working on your DIY project after hours, it's still a good idea to estimate how long it will take.
 Even if you can't convert cash to hours, other things you may lose out on constitute an opportunity cost.

 Know that It Can Cause Stress and Anxiety

 DIY projects may be difficult and upsetting if they don't turn out the way you expected.
 Saving money might be tempting, but if the endeavor causes you undue stress, the savings may not be worth it.
 Using part of your hard-earned money to pay someone else to perform the task is perfectly acceptable if you have the resources to do so without taking on any more debt.
 Consider contacting a professional for any DIY activity that might bring you to worry, exhaustion, or even harm.

 Some tasks should never be undertaken by someone who has not been adequately taught.
 These include any do-it-yourself projects that need technical expertise that you lack or might be harmful.
 Electrical work or roofing should never be done by anybody except a trained professional.
 An electric shock or a fire may result if electrical work is done poorly.
 Plumbing work, if done incorrectly, can completely devastate your house.